RubyMuibi/r24/README.md

 ### Prerequisites

-Here's what you need to install the software and how to install them:
+Here's what you need to install the software and how to install it:

 - Node.js
 - npm